etalab/transport-site/README.md

 You also need an up to date postgresql with postgis installed.

 Postgresql server must accept connections on 5432 port.
-To check if this is the case, you can type `pg_isready --port 5432` on a terminal and should get a response along the lines of
+To check if this is the case, you can type `pg_isready --port 5432` on a terminal.
+You should get a response along the lines of
 `/var/run/postgresql:5432 - accepting connections`

 ## Configuration